cshum/levi/README.md

 # Levi

-Streaming text search for Node.js and browsers.
+Streaming full-text search for Node.js and browsers.
 Using LevelDB as storage backend.

 Levi heavily inspired from [lunr.js](http://lunrjs.com/).
 But instead of synchronous in-memory store, Levi leverages [LevelUP](https://github.com/Level/levelup) for asynchronous,